 Our New Sustainability Podcast

 How can we truly design with climate in mind?
-Our podcast, hosted by Regional Sustainability Manager Jon Khoo, takes an in-depth look into the ever-evolving world of sustainable design.
+Our podcast, hosted by Head of Sustainability EAAA Jon Khoo, takes an in-depth look into the ever-evolving world of sustainable design.

 In each episode, Jon talks to some of the most knowledgeable and passionate experts to gain their unique perspective and insight on the challenges and changes impacting the future of the built environment.

 Designing with Climate in Mind is released fortnightly and can be found on all major podcast directories, or you can listen using the player below.

 Episode 1 – Oliver Heath